physimals/quantiphyse/doc/dce/tutorial_basic.rst

 .. image:: /screenshots/dce/DCE_tutorial_basic_acquisition_parameters.jpg

 In the AIF option, we are going to select ``Population (Parker)``.
-A detailed explanation on the different AIFs can be found `AIF options for Bayesian DCE modelling <aif.html>`.
+A detailed explanation on the different AIFs can be found in `AIF options for Bayesian DCE modelling <aif.html>`.

 Model Options
 =============

 After specifying the sequence parameters, the next step is to select the appropriate model to analyse the data.
 In this example, we are going to use ``Standard Tofts Model``.
-A full description of the different models provided by Quantiphye can be found `Models available for Bayesian DCE modelling <models.html>`.
+A full description of the different models provided by Quantiphye can be found in `Models available for Bayesian DCE modelling <models.html>`.
 We are also going to specify the T1 value.
 Note: T1 values vary in different tissues.
 Although is it difficult to have a very precise estimation of the T1 value of our tissue of interest, it is important to specify a value that is close to the actual T1 value to improve the quantification of the haemodynamic parameters in our analysis.
 We will leave the other options unchecked.

 .. image:: /screenshots/dce/DCE_tutorial_basic_model_options.jpg